 Amanda now currently enjoys working as a Major Gift Officer at Farm Sanctuary.
 But her compassion isn’t confined to the workplace.
 Amanda inspired her sister Anna to become a vegan and after showing friends and family members the documentary “Earthlings,” many of them not only embraced a plant-based diet, but also became animal rights activists.
 In her free time Amanda very much enjoys rescuing animals.
 Recent success stories include an injured rabbit who was stranded in the middle of Texas freeway and a dog who was just seconds away from being hit by a barreling snowplow.

 Christina is a third year law student at Pepperdine University School of Law.
 She has an extensive legal background, including nearly four years of worker’s compensation insurance defense and one year of criminal defense.
 During her work in insurance defense, Christina appeared at countless administrative hearings on behalf of the firm and successfully negotiated and settled numerous cases.
 As a certified law clerk in criminal defense, Christina handled cases of varying complexity, including misdemeanors and felonies, winning favorable outcomes for her clients.
-As a law student, she is completing her Criminal Law Certification and working towards becoming a zealous defender of animal rights.
+As a law student, she is completing her Criminal Law Certification.
+She is also the Vice President of Student Animal Legal Defense Fund and is working towards becoming a zealous defender of animal rights.

 Christina participated in mock trials and is applying to the Honors Trial Practice team at Pepperdine to advance and polish her litigating skills.
 Christina’s passion for animals began at an early age; her home was never without a dog or cat by her side.
 She learned to ride horses English-style at age 7.
 She grew to love animals more every year and always saw animals as family members.
 Her passion and love for animals catapulted her into fighting for their lives.
 In 2017, she rescued a pit bull from Carson Animal Care Center, a high kill shelter in Los Angeles, California.
 After she adopted him, she discovered how poorly he was treated at the shelter and learned that animal control had no oversight regarding how to care for animals or how to obey the law.
 It was then that Christina became determined to fight for justice.